eypzx/img2txt/README.md

 # img2txt
- This simple script takes an image file as input and extracts the text content from the image using Tesseract-OCR, displaying the extracted text on the terminal.Currently it only supports the English alphabet.
+ This simple script takes an image file as input and extracts the text content from the image using Tesseract-OCR, displaying the extracted text on the terminal.
+Currently it only supports the English alphabet.

  ## Setup
  Install Tesseract-OCR on your system.
 You can use package managers like apt or brew to install it.
 Make sure it's properly configured and the tesseract command is accessible from the command line.